In Memoriam

 Margaret E. Knight passed away on May 7, 2023 at the age of 84 in Southampton, NJ; a beloved wife of 44 years to the Rev. Arthur J. Knight.

-Active in her field, she served as representative, for New Jersey, Pennsylvania, and Delaware, for the Associated Board of the Royal Schools of Music in London from 1991 to 2008.
-As a developmental consultant for the organization, she introduced the prestigious ABRSM examination program for all instruments and music theory on the Tri-State area.
+Active in her field, she spent many years as the director of student activities for the South Jersey Music Teachers Association.
+She was also the New Jersey, Pennsylvania, Delaware representative for the Associated Board of the Royal Schools of Music in London from 1991 to 2008.
+As developmental consultant for the organization, she introduced the prestigious ABRSM examination program for all instruments and music theory to the Tri-State area.

+In 2010, Margaret, as a member of the Music Teachers National Association, was named an MTNA Foundation Fellow for distinguished service to the music profession.
+She was a former student audition judge of the National Guild of Piano Teachers and former president(1992-1994), director of student activities, and historian of the New Jersey Music Teachers Association.
 She has since been included in more than twenty editions of Who’s Who, including Who’s Who in America, Who’s Who in American Education and Who’s Who in Entertainment.
-On November 12, 1999, she was also featured in the article, Practicing the Piano, The American Way Horrifies the British, published in the Wall Street Journal as a page one feature.
+On November 12, 1999, she was also featured in an article, “Practicing the Piano, The American Way Horrifies the British”, published in the Wall Street Journal as a page one feature.

 To honor the immense impact and contribution of the late Margaret Knight to NJMTA, the High School Scholarship has been renamed the Margaret Knight High School Scholarship.